ddobrin/inner-loop-developer-workshop/README.md

 ```

 The intent is to use JPA for persisting the data, therefore the need to create a repository class `QuoteRepository`, which extends the Spring `JPARepository` interface and allows the creation of custom code.
 This class will create a `findRandomQuote` custom method.

+Create the `QuoteRepository.java` file in the same package.QuoteRepository.java
 ```java
 package com.example;